-The treaty is not just – or even primarily – concerned with trade in goods but also with investment and trade in services.
+The treaty is not just – or even primarily – concerned with trade in goods but also with investment and services.
 It is also about reducing the regulations governing trade and introducing regulatory cooperation.
-This means that TTIP is a ‘living agreement’: it wont just reduce or ‘harmonise’ (bring into alignment) existing regulations, but will have a powerful influence on the kind of regulations that can be drawn up in future.
+TTIP is a ‘living agreement’: it wont just reduce or ‘harmonise’ (bring into alignment) existing regulations, but will have a powerful influence on the kind of regulations that can be drawn up in future.
 Regulatory cooperation will also allow multinational corporations unprecedented power to shape EU member states’ legislation behind closed doors.
-TTIP also includes an investor protection measure – either Investor-State Dispute Settlement (ISDS) or Investment Court System (ICS) – that will allow foreign investors to directly sue the UK government for actions such as legislation that reduce company profits, including policies to protect the health or safety of UK citizens.
+There are also plans for TTIP to include an investor protection measure – either Investor-State Dispute Settlement (ISDS) or Investment Court System (ICS) – that will allow foreign investors to directly sue the UK government for actions such as legislation that reduce company profits, including policies to protect the health or safety of UK citizens.

 Even more broadly, TTIP is about setting global standards in trade negotiations.
 The hope is that by defining standards for the combined EU-US trade zone, other countries will also adopt these, encouraging their companies to sell into the transatlantic markets.
 This would put the EU and US at the heart of world trade as well as broadening what has previously been included in most treaties, such as investment, regulation of services and protection of intellectual property. (http://www.ose.be/files/publication/OSEPaperSeries/Myant_2015_OSEBriefingPaper11_nov2015.pdf)